israel-dryer/Notepad/README.md

 ![](images/word-count.png)

-Theme the application with a simple call to `sg.change_look_and_feel('Dark')`... as an example.
+Theme the application with a simple call to `sg.change_look_and_feel('Black')`... as an example.
 There are many built-in themes with [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/).

 ![](images/dark-mode.png)